bufferhe4d/consent/README.md

 **Note: This is an academic prototype and is not ready to be used in production.**

-The results of this benchmark is used to Produce Table 1 of our paper.
+The results of this benchmark is used to Produce Table 1 of our paper: https://eprint.iacr.org/2024/1839

 To run the benchmarks: